odow/SDDP.jl/docs/src/guides/simulate_using_a_different_sampling_scheme.md

 By default, [`SDDP.simulate`](@ref) will simulate the policy using the distributions of noise terms that were defined when the model was created.
 We call these _in-sample_ simulations.
-However, in general the _in-sample_ distributions are an approximation of some underlying probabiltiy model which we term the _true process_.
-Therefore, `SDDP.jl` makes it easy to simulate the policy using different probability distrutions.
+However, in general the _in-sample_ distributions are an approximation of some underlying probability model which we term the _true process_.
+Therefore, `SDDP.jl` makes it easy to simulate the policy using different probability distributions.

-To demonsrate the different ways of simulating the policy, we're going to use the model from the tutorial [Markovian policy graphs](@ref).
+To demonstrate the different ways of simulating the policy, we're going to use the model from the tutorial [Markovian policy graphs](@ref).

 ```jldoctest sampling_schemes